Thursday, March 31, 2016

 Only the drive-in knows for sure.
 That's where it all started, whatever it is, and it's been slithering up from those tawdry mosquito-covered screens, across the abandoned strip mall Blockbusters and up through Amazon Prime, waiting, for you!
 Presuming you have the Prime (and if not, you should): walk tall, sit proud, and keep watching the skies for his shiny wings.
 The Russians are here; the werewolves are coming; the rats are leaving in droves.

-Switch it off and turn to STONE!
+Switch it off or turn to STONED!

 Whiter your conscience allows you to vote for him or not, Prime has five films avail. to stream that might prepare you for his coming.
 At the very least, these grandiose offerings may remind us of headier days, a time when feminism was called women's lib and didn't preclude casual, unsafe sex; diversity was called black power and didn't preclude pimp strutting; and liberal caterwauling was called just a lot of radical hippie nonsense.

-NOTE TO THE WISE: Prime is stocked with loads of cool niche pyschotronic cast-offs but 95% of it is crap, cropped, or corny.
+NOTE TO THE WISE: Prime and streaming alike be stocked with loads of cool niche pyschotronic cast-offs but 95% of it is crap, cropped, or corny.
 What you need, my friend, is the right guide, some madman who likes to sink his hand into the muddy mire, but has a jeweler's eye for hidden sparkle and would only recommend things in a correct anamorphic ratio, things shot on 35mm film!
 Donald wouldn't have it any other way.
 He can afford film, "people."
 Besides being more expensive and tactile, it's shinier, like the head of the Donald.... like the Donald... (you) like the Donald....

 (PS - All screenshots on this post taken directly from Amazon Streaming for quality assurance)